wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ## Additional Demo Applications

-To install one of these additional applications follow the exact same steps as for the default application but with the additional tweeks outline below for the specific application type you are deploying.
+To install one of these additional applications follow the exact same steps as for the default demo but with the additional tweeks outline below for your current application choice.

 #### VIRGIN CMS INSTALLS

-If you are interested in Virgin CMS installs, apply the appropriate [StackScript tweeks](./VirginCMSDemos.md) to your Stackscipt.
+If you are interested in Virgin CMS installs, apply the appropriate [StackScript Tweeks](./VirginCMSDemos.md) to your Stackscipt.

 #### SAMPLE JOOMLA APPLICATIONS

-If you are interested in installing Joomla based demos, apply the appropriate [StackScript tweeks](./JoomlaDemos.md) to your Stackscipt
+If you are interested in installing Joomla based demos, apply the appropriate [StackScript Tweeks](./JoomlaDemos.md) to your Stackscipt

 #### SAMPLE WORDPRESS APPLICATIONS

-If you are interested in installing Wordpress based demos, apply the appropriate [StackScript tweeks](./WordpressDemos.md) to your Stackscipt
+If you are interested in installing Wordpress based demos, apply the appropriate [StackScript Tweeks](./WordpressDemos.md) to your Stackscipt

 #### SAMPLE DRUPAL APPLICATIONS

-If you are interested in installing Drupal based demos, apply the appropriate [StackScript tweeks](./DrupalDemos.md) to your Stackscipt
+If you are interested in installing Drupal based demos, apply the appropriate [StackScript Tweeks](./DrupalDemos.md) to your Stackscipt

 #### SAMPLE MOODLE APPLICATIONS

-If you are interested in installing Moodle based demos, apply the appropriate [StackScript tweeks](./MoodleDemos.md) to your Stackscipt.
+If you are interested in installing Moodle based demos, apply the appropriate [StackScript Tweeks](./MoodleDemos.md) to your Stackscipt.

 ----------------------